When to Start Puppy Weaning

 decrease the amount of time that momma spends with them.

-Her nursing is supply and demand.
+Her nursing is

 By decreasing her time with them, her milk supply will naturally start to slow down and her teats will not become overfull, which is extremely painful for her.